telerik/blazor-docs/components/treelist/templates/overview.md

 * [columns (cells)]({%slug treelist-templates-column%}) - the rendering of each cell (column).
 You can, for example, change string formats or add your own components.

+* [editing of a cell]({%slug treelist-templates-editor%}) - when a cell is in edit mode, it will render this template where you can use custom editors, components and logic.

 * [rows]({%slug treelist-templates-row%}) - the entire rendering of the `tr` element of the row, so you can fully customize the treelist behavior and rendering.

 * [column header]({%slug treelist-templates-column-header%}) - the title portion of the column.